desmid/mview/doc/Sphinx/source/install/windows.rst

 You can use the ``install.pl`` script as above, or install manually:

-1. Save the archive to your software area, for example, ``C:\Programs``, then uncompress and extract it (using an archiver like WinZip or 7-Zip, as here)::
+1. Save the archive to your software area, for example, ``C:\Program Files``, then uncompress and extract it (using an archiver like WinZip or 7-Zip, as here)::

         7z x mview-1.66.1.tar.gz